8 simple steps to take the guess work out of building cheap board and batten to add character and timeless detail to plain walls.

 UPDATE: See the final board and batten reveal here!

 Oh, and you know now if you give a decorator board and batten, she’s going to want a painted front door.
-That’s a-coming…maybe after we catch our breath.
+See our DIY faux wood painted front door here.

 Have you ever attempted board and batten in your house before?
 Or any other architectural DIYs that worked wonders in a room?
 Tell me all about it!